 Improper bookkeeping is a recipe for legal problems, especially where unpaid or late filing of your tax returns and inaccurate deductions are involved.
 Furthermore, lack of enough funds to pay your creditors can culminate into your business being pursued legally, with a legal claim against your company or debt collectors set loose on your business.
-Should you hire a bookkeeper without enough knowledge pertaining to tax policies, look for an expert in matters to do with tax to lend a hand in planning your yearly accounting procedures, make sure your bookkeeper communicated regularly with the tax accountant.
+Should you hire a bookkeeper without enough knowledge pertaining to tax policies, look for an expert in matters to do with tax to lend a hand in planning your yearly accounting procedures, make sure your bookkeeper communicated regularly with the tax service accountant.
 This way, you will be able to have full control of your income, payroll taxes, and sales, as well as deducting expenses correctly.

 Chances are, you may end up declining opportunities that can help you expand your business, improve your marketing and reduce debt on the assumption that you don’t have enough money.
 Take this example; supposing you buy £2000 worth of goods in the month of January, you will not have to settle the payment in the same month if it’s put on your credit card.
 Should you pay the balance every month, it is obvious that your credit card company will earn £2000 from you in February.
 Recording £2000 under your expenses in January and £2000 card payment as of February’s expense, your record will indicate that you have a total of £4000 in expenses.
 In actual sense, you will be having only half the total cost.
 This shows how important it is to have an eye on your cash flow as well as your accounting to be able to make proper decisions.